-It is believed that the first evidence of manga with the characteristics we know today was through the Oricom Shohatsu (Theater of Shadows).
+It is believed that the first evidence of the manga with the characteristics we know today was through the Oricom Shohatsu (Theater of Shadows).

 These theaters were known for telling legends with puppets in the feudal period.
 Over time these legends were written on rolls of paper and contained illustrations.

-The term Manga appeared in the nineteenth century in the year 1814, but it was still not like our modern manga.
+The term Manga appeared in the 19th century in the year 1814, but it was still not like our modern manga.
 The author to use this term was Katsushika Hokusai, but until then this type of artistic expression was known as ukiyo-e.

 After his death around 1850, manga began to become popular among Europeans.

-This happened because after the end of the Shogunate, Japan found itself in need of forming alliances to favor the economy and so they partnered with the United States.
+This happened because, after the end of the Shogunate, Japan found itself in need of forming alliances to favor the economy and so they partnered with the United States.

 Rakuten Kitagawa's manga was published in 1902 and told the story of two peasants who had to deal with life in the big city.
 This story started the modern manga.

-Kitagawa also founded a school specializing in manga and there many cartoonists and animators graduated.
+Kitagawa also founded a school specializing in manga, and there many cartoonists and animators graduated.